mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 $ export KUBECONFIG=./dkp.conf
 ````

-We use the "clusterctl" command to generate the CAPI provider manifest for Hetzner and apply the generated capi manifest to our DKP Enterprise cluster:
+The "clusterctl" command will be used to generate the CAPI provider manifest for Hetzner and apply the generated capi manifest to our DKP Enterprise cluster:

 ````
 $ clusterctl generate provider --infrastructure hetzner > hetzner-capi.yml